bdwilliamson/flevr/paper/paper.md

 # Summary

 Variable selection is a common goal in biomedical research, among other fields.
-Traditional tools for variable selection either rely on possibly restrictive modelling assumptions () or .
+Traditional tools for variable selection either rely on possibly restrictive modelling assumptions cites or make handling missing data difficult cites.

-The `flevr` `R` package provides researchers with the tools necessary to perform variable selection using either _intrinsic variable importance_ [@williamson2021vim2;@williamson2020spvim], which quantifies the population prediction potential of features, or to make use of the good prediction performance of the Super Learner [@vanderlaan2007] to perform variable selection based on an ensemble of individual prediction algorithms.
+The `flevr` package for `R` [@r_software] provides researchers with the tools necessary to perform variable selection using either _intrinsic variable importance_ [@williamson2021vim2;@williamson2020spvim], which quantifies the population prediction potential of features, or to make use of the good prediction performance of the Super Learner [@vanderlaan2007] to perform variable selection based on an ensemble of individual prediction algorithms.
 The package facilitates both handling missing data using multiple imputation [@mice2011] and incorporating state-of-the-art machine learning algorithms to perform variable selection.

-[@r_software]

 # Statement of need

 why did we need to do this?
 No software implementation for variable selection based on intrinsic importance.
 Also none based on SL importance.
-Are there other R packages that are similar?
+Are there other R packages that are similar? no.

 # Examples